Adam-Teo/AI24-projekt-OS/README.md

 # AI24-Projekt-OS
-Some new stuff from main
+Some more new stuff from main